ALL SAINTS' CHURCH, BARWICK IN ELMET

 Have a browse through this site and if you want to find out more please get in touch with us, see details on the Contact Us page.

-Our usual pattern of worship for each Sunday of the month includes
+Our usual pattern of worship for each Sunday (not during COVID-19) of the month includes

 1st Sunday at 10.30am, “Altogether@10” all-age service of the Word.